Class II Solution

 Preventing Caries Due to Microleakage

-To prevent secondary caries caused by microleakage, use a low-stress restorative material that achieves gap-free restorations with excellent adaptation at the floor of the proximal box, like SDR flow+.
-When used with a strong adhesive that provides complete coverage, like Prime&Bond active, this will help protect the most vulnerable interface of the restoration.
+To prevent secondary caries caused by microleakage, use a low-stress restorative material that achieves gap-free restorations with excellent adaptation at the floor of the proximal box, like SDR Plus.
+When used with a strong adhesive that provides complete coverage, like Prime&Bond universal , this will help protect the most vulnerable interface of the restoration.

 Recurrent caries due to inadequate light curing